Divi WordPress Theme by Elegant Themes

 Of course, you could find yourself having to delve into the custom CSS for some of the more complicated stuff; however, if you are in this category, this wouldn’t be an issue.

-On the whole, Divi is not perfect; it certainly does have limitations.
+On the whole, the Divi WordPress theme is not perfect; it certainly does have limitations.
 It still, however, ranks above many of its competitors in advancement.

-Based on features and appearance, Divi is a superb WordPress theme.
+Based on features and appearance, the Divi WordPress theme is a superb.
 It is well worth the money and includes a shed load of plugin and themes via Elegant Themes.

 Divi’s design is clean, modern, and together with the catalog of pre-built layouts, setting up is quick and straightforward.
 Remember though, that Divi is promoted as a page builder, not a theme builder.
 So, for those who need to set line heights, edit margins and have column and sidebar pixel-point control then Divi isn’t the right choice.